pmilinr/DS514-515/README.md

 3. Guests who book far in advance tend to cancel more frequently.
 4. Long lead times may indicate uncertainty or flexible travel plans, increasing likelihood of cancellation.

+**Summarize:**
+Guests who book far in advance tend to cancel more frequently.

 ---
 **5. ADR (Average Daily Rate) vs Cancellation**